8 Strategies For Instagram Influencer Marketing In 2020

 2. Identify Your Target Audience

-Use data and research to determine that the followers of your potential influencers possess the target audience you want to reach.
+Use data and research to determine that the followers of your potential influencers are of a similar demographic to that of your brand’s target audience.
 This will, of course, focus your content on the people who are most likely to enjoy your product or service.
 Accurately identifying your target audience will also help you understand which content formats are likely to be the most effective for your campaigns.
 Instagram is most renowned for its short-form content, but with the recent addition of IGTV, long-form content is certainly in the fold and increasing in relevance by the day.

 3. Assess Your Approach